 Where To Stay In Rosarito?

 The Rosarito Beach Hotel holds many dear memories in my heart.
 My grandfather and uncles love to fish so our family would often come to spend the weekend.
 One of my youngest memories was when I was about 3 years old.
 We were staying at the hotel over Christmas break and my uncle had gone digging for clams.
 He came back with the biggest clam I had ever seen (even to this day).

 It has changed since my childhoods weekend stays.
 Now, the Rosarito Beach Hotel is more like a beautiful resort.
 Originally opened in 1925 as a lodge, this iconic hotel has not only expanded their grounds to include multiple pools, towers of beautiful rooms, and a quaint spa, but they are responsible for the growth and expansion of all of Rosarito.

 The room that I stayed in the hotel was spacious and comfortable.
 There was everything I needed to make a meal, but who's gonna do that when they have killer margaritas downstairs!?
 The view, ohhhhh the views.
 I was on the 13th floor and had the most breathtakingly beautiful view of the ocean.

 The shopping in Rosarito is great too.
-There are tons of little alleyways of vendors selling all kinds of things.
+There are tons of little alleyways with vendors selling all kinds of things.
 They all speak great English and like to bargain.
-If you missed the candy and Piñata shops at the Mercado in Tijuana, make sure to stop by in Rosarito.
+If you didn't check out the candy and Piñata shops at the Mercado in Tijuana, then you must stop by in Rosarito Beach.
 Trust me, you do not want to go home without some dulce de leche candies.